ItsChakal/Just-Chakal/README.md

   <b>Chakal</b>
 </h1>

 Hi!
 I'm Chakal, a student currently living in France.
-I'm 18yo and I'm learning programming languages.
+I'm 18yo and I'm a developer.

 <br>